-- <ip_mask> is the combination of the IP address and subnet mask values (or prefix length), which are separated with a slash.
-For example, an IPv4 combination looks like this: 192.168.94.222/24. - <policy> is one of the options: accept, drop or reject.
+• <ip_mask> is the combination of the IP address and subnet mask values (or prefix length), which are separated with a slash.
+For example, an IPv4 combination looks like this: 192.168.94.222/24.

 Policy Description accept Accepts traffic from/to the specified IP address(es). drop Discards traffic from/to the specified IP address(es), without sending any failure notification to the source or destination host. reject Discards traffic from/to the specified IP address(es), and an ICMP message is sent to the source or destination host for failure notification.